Cryptomania v.s. Minicrypt in a Quantum World: Introduction

 \paragraph{Result 2: Extending to quantum ciphertext.}

-Using a quantum public key can cause challenges in public-key distribution, authentication, and reusability. \cite{bouaziz2023towards} raised the open question of whether quantum PKE from one-way functions is possible when using classical keys and a quantum ciphertext; since ciphertext does not require to be distributed and reused.
+Using a quantum public key can cause challenges in public-key distribution, authentication, and reusability. \cite{bouaziz2023towards} raised the open question of whether quantum PKE from one-way functions is possible when using classical keys and a quantum ciphertext; since ciphertext does not require to be distributed and reused, it does not share any difficulties of quantum public keys.
 They proved that it is impossible, as long as the conjecture in~\cite{austrinImpossibilityKeyAgreements2022} was true.
-We extend \Cref{thm:thm1} to the quantum ciphertext case, by removing the conjecture in~\cite{bouaziz2023towards}. \begin{theorem} Perfect-complete quantum public key encryption, with classical keys and quantum ciphertext, does not exist in the quantum random oracle model. \end{theorem}
+We extend \Cref{thm:thm1} to the quantum ciphertext case, improving the work~\cite{bouaziz2023towards}. \begin{theorem} Perfect-complete quantum public key encryption, with classical keys and quantum ciphertext, does not exist in the quantum random oracle model. \end{theorem}

 \paragraph{Result 3: Extending to quantum public keys.}